SimoneDutto/MachineLearning-Course-Assignments/READ.md

 So, even if normalization is suggested for kNN and SVM, with this dataset it doesn't affect always the results and for some seeds normalization can reduce the accuracy of the classifier.

 ####K-Nearest Neighboors Classifier
-The intuition is to classify a new entry calculating the *distance* from this point to its nearest   *k-points* and assigning the label according to major voting in its k-neighborhood.
+The intuition is to classify a new entry calculating the *distances* from this point to its nearest *k-points* and assigning the label according to major voting in its k-neighborhood.
 So, the critical parameters to choose are *k* and the *distance* metric.
 I used for the K-NN algorithm `sklearn.neighbors.KNeighborsClassifier` and trained different model with k = [1,3,5,7] and the minkowski distance metric
 $$(\sum_{i=1}^{n}{|X_{i} - Y_{i}|^{p}})^{1/p} $$